PeerBerry review 2023

 However, most loans at PeerBerry have a buyback guarantee that can secure you against this type of event.

 The best way to hedge against loan default risk is to invest in many different loans.
-In addition, it may be a good idea to choose the loans with a buyback guarantee.
+In addition, it may be a good idea to choose loans with a buyback guarantee.
 You can see on their website, which loans are covered.

 Loan originators risk

 The loan originators also pose a risk to investors.
 If they are not in control of their finances, have poor management, or the like, then they run the risk of going bankrupt like any other business.

 In PeerBerry’s case, the loan originators are primarily subsidiary companies of Aventus Group.
-The group seeks, through IT solutions, that only the most qualified borrowers are allowed to borrow through their subsidiaries.
+The group seeks, through IT solutions, that only the most qualified borrowers are allowed to borrow via their subsidiaries.

 As Aventus Group is responsible for most of the entire supply chain, it is also in their best interest to minimize the loan originator risk.

 One thing you should be aware of is that you will find two types of investment structures at PeerBerry; an indirect and a direct investment structure.

 If you invest in loans from loan originators within the EU (Poland, Denmark, and the Czech Republic), there is a direct investment structure.
 This means that if the loan originator goes bankrupt, then you still have a claim against the borrower.

 For loans outside the EU (Ukraine and Russia), you will instead find an indirect structure.
 In practice, this means that you have a claim against the loan originator itself instead of the borrower.
 So in the event that the loan originator goes bankrupt, you cannot claim your money directly from the borrower.

 Due to the different investment structures, it is a good idea to consider which loan originators you want to invest through.
-Namely, there may be greater uncertainty in an indirect investment structure than with a direct.
+Namely, there may be greater uncertainty in an indirect investment structure than with a direct one.

 PeerBerry bankruptcy risk